House of Tudor: Edward VI

 Henry died on 28 January 1547.
 His will had reinstated his daughters by his annulled marriages to Catherine of Aragon and Anne Boleyn to the line of succession.
-Edward, his nine-year-old son by Jane Seymour, succeeded as Edward VI of England.
+Edward, his nine-year-old son by Jane Seymour, succeeded as Edward VI.
 Unfortunately, the young King's kingdom was usually in turmoil between nobles who were trying to strengthen their own positions in the kingdom by using the Regency in their favour.